Search Knowledge Base by Keyword

 While you can fill out or edit each of these fields manually, Verity also has a review workflow to fill both fields simultaneously.

 If you wish to change active reviewers mid-session or for the project, just change the text in the “Active Reviewer” field.
-After this change, any newly accepted items will get the new name.
 You can always manually change the Reviewer field later by editing it in the table directly.